Tauka/effing-router/README.md

 #### Redirects
 Redirect configuration can be specified for each route, it consists of two required properties: `condition` and `to`.

-`condition` is a boolean store, and if has value true, redirects to `to`.
-It is reactive, which means redirect can be triggered both on `router.go` and when condition store becomes true
+`condition` is a boolean store, and if has value `true`, redirects to `to`.
+It is reactive, which means redirect can be triggered both on `router.go` and when condition store becomes `true`

 `to` can be any form of argument of `router.go`, basically `router.go` gets called with `to`